-As we said, the main changes to the ’18 350 are the same as the FEs and that would be a new version of the WP AER 48 fork.
-It is basically the same design just with a new fork piston material, new fork seal slider, and new valving.
-As usual, if one end of a bike changes the other end has to – the shock has new damping settings.
+The main changes to the ’18 350 are the same as the FEs, headlined by a new version of the WP AER 48 fork.
+It’s basically the same design just with a new piston material, new seal slider, and new valving.
+As usual, if one end of a bike changes, the other end does, as well, and the shock has new damping settings.

 Fork N' Shock

 We’ll start with the suspension because that’s the biggest change for 2018.
-We’ve said it before and we will reiterate it here, as far as air forks go, the WP AER 48 are our favorite.
-Not only are the best performing but there is one air chamber to check instead of three.
+We’ve said it before and we will reiterate it here, as far as air forks go, the WP AER 48 is our favorite.
+Not only is it the best performing but there’s one air chamber to check instead of three.
 You wouldn’t think that updated settings, a new air piston, and new fork sliders would make much of a difference but they do, making the AER 48 even better.
 For our pro level tester, the fork was still too soft at the stock setting (as was last year’s) but each time he came in and went a little stiffer, he said the bike went from good to great.
 He added some air (from 10.7 bar stock to 11.0 bar) and six clicks of compression.

 Piston N' Gears

 Like we’ve said in the past, KTM models share a common power delivery and the ’18 350 SX-F is no different.
-It starts off controllably mellow at the bottom end, builds smoothly into the mid-range where you get more excitement, then there is a ramp up in power from the top of the mid, through the top-end to the rev limiter.
+It starts off controllably mellow at the bottom-end, builds smoothly into the midrange where you get more excitement, then there’s a ramp up in power from the top of the mid through the top-end to the rev limiter.
 Like the 250 SX-F, to ride this bike fast you need to let your right hand go nuts and tell your left foot to chill.
-If you are the short shifting, lugging type of rider, you’ll be able to have fun on this bike, but you’ll miss out on the majority of the power.
+If you’re the short-shifting, lugging type of rider, you’ll be able to have fun on this bike, but you’ll miss out on the majority of the power.